BxCppDev/bxdecay0/README.rst

    PageBreak

 History
 =======

-The original Decay0/GENBB program was  written in the 90's by Vladimir Tretyak, using  the Fortran  77 programming  language and  the CERNLIB library.
+The first version of the Decay0/GENBB program was written in the early 90's  by Vladimir  Tretyak  and collaborators,  using  the Fortran  77 programming language and  the CERNLIB library.
 It  has been maintained and improved up to now (2017).

-From 1992  to 2010, the  GENBB code was  embedded in the  GEANT3 based simulation  software  of  the  NEMO2   and  NEMO3  double  beta  decay experiments.
+From 1992  to 2010, the  GENBB code was  embedded in the  GEANT3 based simulation  software of  the NEMO2  and then  NEMO3 double  beta decay experiments.

 From 2005 to 2011, the NEMO3 collaboration has initiated a R&D program